TeamMood/teammood.github.com/_posts/2020-12-17-radical-agility-or-how-to-consider-social-and-ecology-with-agility.md

 Soon after, Claude, Jean-Pascal, and Anthony were asked to participate in a Keynote organized by the collective “Online agile”.
 In front of over 300 participants, they laid the first bricks of radical agility, encompassing the social dimension, considering the impacts on living beings, and solving the struggle of false agile.

-“The extension of the notion of value is the key we were missing to reconcile the battles we want to lead and to align our personal and professional values.
+“The extension of the notion of value is the key we were missing to reconcile the battles we want to lead and to **align our personal and professional values**.
 Getting together around these values was easy since we were sharing for almost 10 years a common reading base.”

 “In retrospect, defining the concept of radical agility was like finding a seed that germinated during the confinement, and that deserved attention.
 It is above all our discussions and sharing knowledge that made the initial idea grow, and that also favored our individual growth.”